offbynull/learn/Biology/input/input.md

 `{bm} Passive transport` is when molecules naturally move towards the gradient.
 In this context, gradient refers to the natural direction in which things are supposed to go -- no explicit energy is needed to move/push it along energy needed, it just moves in that direction by virtue of some implicit property.

- * A `{bm} concentration gradient` is when the concentration of a molecule evens out in a volume just by virtue of the molecules randomly bouncing around.
+ * A `{bm} concentration gradient` is when the concentration of a molecule evens out in a volume just by virtue of the molecules randomly bouncing around (diffusion).
 For example, gas pumped into a vacuum will end up filling the vacuum evenly (more-or-less) -- traveling from areas of high concentration to areas of low concentration.
  * An `{bm} electrical gradient` is when molecules flow in some direction because their electrical charges attract.
 For example, a negatively charged molecule will gravitate towards a positively charged molecule.
 Similarly, a negative molecule will gravitate away from from other negative molecules / a positive molecule will gravitate away from other positive molecules.
  * An `{bm} electrochemical gradient` is a combination of both a concentration gradient and an electrical gradient.